Optimal differentially private kernel learning with random projection: Excess risk analysis of DP kernel learning with squared loss

 In this section, we first establish the minimax rate to assess the optimality of differentially private kernel learning with squared loss.
-This rate is attained by a canonical estimator whose construction requires knowledge of the underlying covariate distribution, an idealized assumption that rarely holds in practice.
-The estimator thus serves solely as a theoretical benchmark, with no practical relevance in typical kernel learning settings where the distribution is unknown.
-Focusing on this more realistic scenario, we analyze the generalization performance of two practical estimators that do not require prior knowledge of the covariate distribution: the proposed random projection-based method and the existing RFF-based method for differentially private kernel ERM with squared loss.
-Specifically, we derive high-probability excess risk bounds for both methods.
+Specifically, we derive high-probability excess risk bounds for the proposed random projection-based method and the existing RFF-based method.
+Then we establish the minimax lower bound to show the optimality of the proposed method.
 The excess risk of a given prediction function $f$ is defined as follows: